pcaversaccio/impact-dollar-token-contract/README.md

 # Impact Dollar's ERC-20 Smart Contract
 This is Impact Dollar's [ERC-20](https://docs.openzeppelin.com/contracts/4.x/api/token/erc20) smart contract, whose tokens can deliver a demonstrable contribution to conservation and protected areas through digital collectibles.
 > **Note 1:** Upon customer's request, the token smart contract does not include [pausable](https://docs.openzeppelin.com/contracts/3.x/api/token/erc20#ERC20Pausable) token transfers, minting, and burning.
-Furthermore, the token has 2 decimal digits and has no initial token supply.
+Furthermore, the token has 2 decimal digits and has no initial supply.

-> **Note 2:** It is important to understand that `decimals` is only used for display purposes.
-All arithmetic inside the contract is still performed on integers, and it is the different user interfaces (wallets, exchanges, etc.) that must adjust the displayed values according to `decimals`.
+> **Note 2:** It is important to understand that [`decimals`](https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#ERC20-decimals--) is *only used for display purposes*.
+All arithmetic inside the contract is still performed on integers, and it is the different user interfaces (wallets, exchanges, etc.) that must adjust the displayed values according to [`decimals`](https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#ERC20-decimals--).

 ## Changelog
 See the created [`CHANGELOG`](https://gitlab.appswithlove.net/green_list_market/impact-dollar-token-contract/-/blob/main/CHANGELOG.md) file in this repository.